 The Royal Armouries at Fort Nelson museum is home to the national collection of historic cannon and big guns.

 Every day, visitors can see one of the big guns being fired and explore secret underground tunnels and enjoy incredible views from the ramparts.
 An extensive programme of special event spectaculars takes place throughout the year.

 FORT NELSON MUSEUM DETAILS

-Fort Nelson is open every day except 24th to 26th December.
+Fort Nelson is open every day except 24th, 25th and 26th December.